michael-spengler/hackathon-challenges-idea-collection/README.md

 1. Provide opportunities for employees for efficient and fun mutual education for promising new technologies
 2. Attract potential future employees

+# Ideas
+Collaborate in the context of [Hacktoberfest](https://hacktoberfest.digitalocean.com/).

 # Register
 Registration details follow during the next days.